-The Summer Law School is ideal for students, lawyers, industry professionals, senior administrators and those requiring knowledge and understanding from the units on offer.
-Cross-institutional, non-award and international students are particularly welcome.
+The Summer and Winter Law Schools are ideal for students, lawyers, industry professionals, senior administrators and those requiring knowledge and understanding from the units on offer.
+Cross-institutional, non-award and international students are particularly welcome to apply.

 Legal and other professional practitioners may be eligible for Continuing Professional Development (CPD) points.